 Snap and snow peas are quite good for you.
 A 1/2 cup of cooked snap peas has approximately 2.6 grams of protein, 39 mg of Vitamin C, 1.6 mg of iron, 192 mg of potassium and 21 mg of magnesium.

-Here are some yummy sugar snap pea recipes for your spring table.
+Here are two yummy sugar snap pea recipes for your spring table.

 - 1/4 pound raw sugar snap peas